 Today, events play an ever-increasing and important part of our everyday lives.
 As a nation, we love our events!
-They can encompass anything from festivals and parades to food and craft fairs to parties and celebrations – just about anything can be turned into an event.
+They can encompass anything from festivals and parades to food and craft fairs to parties and celebrations to exhibitions and experiential events – just about anything can be turned into an event.
 Organising an event is however, no easy task, with the pressure to deliver – ever present.
-The aim of this workshop is to give delegates the skills and confidence to design, plan and deliver exciting but ‘safe’ public events.
-This workshop will help you understand all the key elements of event health and safety management.

 Interested?
 Would like to know more?
 Enquire about this course

-This ‘Event Health and Safety Management Workshop is a hands on, high content session designed to give you all the tools you need to run successful and safe public events.
+These ‘Event Health and Safety Management courses are hands on, high content sessions designed to give you all the tools you need to run successful and safe public events.
 You will get clear, logical, easy to follow advice that you can implement straight away.
-You will also get reference material, templates, top tips and planning aids all backed up by your tutors 20 years of practical event management experience.
+You will also get reference material, templates, top tips and planning aids all backed up by your tutors 20+ years of practical event management experience.

 Event Managers responsibilities are many, but one of the key roles they must undertake is to make sure they have done everything they reasonably can to ensure they deliver a safe event.

-1. What are your event health and safety responsibilities …..how to deliver a successful and safe event Duration: 6 hours.
-2 day masterclass style courses as well as business event (indoors events) event health and safety courses also available.
+1. What are your event health and safety responsibilities …..how to deliver a successful and safe event Duration: 7 hours.
+Business Events: A more business event (indoors events) health and safety courses are also available as well as 2 day masterclass.
 Anybody – with some event management experience, involved in organising, advising or sanctioning outdoor events and festivals, for example Local Authority Events, Arts, Sports and Parks Officers, Venue Managers, Clubs and Associations, Events Agencies, Town and Parish Councils and Attractions.
 Examples of clients who have been on this course include:

 Course format: We will be covering the 'how to' of:

 2. What current legislation that relates to events do you need to be aware of